Steady Rain And Gusty Winds This Evening

 Light snow possible later this week

 TONIGHT: Cloudy skies.
-Rain possibly moderate to heavy at times.
-Low: 42° then rising.
-Wind: SE decreasing to 10-15 mph.
+Rain becoming lighter overnight.
+Low: 42° then slowly rising.
+Wind: SE decreasing to 10-15+ mph.

 WEDNESDAY: Rain ending early, then mostly cloudy and warmer.
 High: 53°.
 Wind: S 10-15 mph.

-THURSDAY: Mostly cloudy with a chance for light snow showers or flurries by afternoon.
+THURSDAY: Mostly cloudy and cooler with a chance for light snow showers or flurries by afternoon.
 High: 38°.

 Copyright 2022 KWQC.
 All rights reserved.